Version 2.5

 Base URL

-The API is served per-tenant, under your deployment host:
+The API is served under your deployment host:

-Replace {your-deployment-host} with your deployment's hostname and {tenant-id} with your tenant.
+Replace {your-deployment-host} with your deployment's hostname.
 You can copy your exact base URL from the application — open Configuration > API Keys and it's shown next to the key.
-Every path in this reference is relative to that base — for example, GET /agents is https://{your-deployment-host}/tenants/{tenant-id}/api/v2/agents.
+Every path in this reference is relative to that base — for example, GET /agents is https://{your-deployment-host}/api/v2/agents.

 Every v1 endpoint is also reachable under v2 via the same handler.
 New endpoints (data connections, conversation files and data frames, and the richer Work Item surface) exist only under v2.
 The Agent MCP endpoint is the exception — it stays under the v1 prefix.